satellite-image-deep-learning/techniques/README.md

 * [DTnet](https://github.com/huzican695/DTnet) -> code for 2022 [paper](https://arxiv.org/abs/2208.08116): Road detection via a dual-task network based on cross-layer graph fusion modules

 ### Segmentation - Buildings & rooftops
+* [Road and Building Semantic Segmentation in Satellite Imagery](https://github.com/Paulymorphous/Road-Segmentation) uses U-Net on the Massachusetts Roads Dataset & keras 🔰
+* [find-unauthorized-constructions-using-aerial-photography](https://medium.com/towards-artificial-intelligence/find-unauthorized-constructions-using-aerial-photography-and-deep-learning-with-code-part-2-b56ca80c8c99) -> semantic segmentation using U-Net with custom_f1 metric & Keras.
+The creation of the dataset is described in [this article](https://pub.towardsai.net/find-unauthorized-constructions-using-aerial-photography-and-deep-learning-with-code-part-1-6d3ca7ff6fa0) 🔰
 * [Semantic Segmentation on Aerial Images using fastai](https://medium.com/swlh/semantic-segmentation-on-aerial-images-using-fastai-a2696e4db127) uses U-Net on the Inria Aerial Image Labeling Dataset of urban settlements in Europe and the United States, and is labelled as a building and not building classes (no repo)
-* [Road and Building Semantic Segmentation in Satellite Imagery](https://github.com/Paulymorphous/Road-Segmentation) uses U-Net on the Massachusetts Roads Dataset & keras
-* [find-unauthorized-constructions-using-aerial-photography](https://medium.com/towards-artificial-intelligence/find-unauthorized-constructions-using-aerial-photography-and-deep-learning-with-code-part-2-b56ca80c8c99) -> semantic segmentation using U-Net with custom_f1 metric & Keras.
-The creation of the dataset is described in [this article](https://pub.towardsai.net/find-unauthorized-constructions-using-aerial-photography-and-deep-learning-with-code-part-1-6d3ca7ff6fa0)
-* [semantic segmentation model to identify newly developed or flooded land](https://github.com/Azure/pixel_level_land_classification) using NAIP imagery provided by the Chesapeake Conservancy, training on MS Azure
 * [Pix2Pix-for-Semantic-Segmentation-of-Satellite-Images](https://github.com/A2Amir/Pix2Pix-for-Semantic-Segmentation-of-Satellite-Images) -> using Pix2Pix GAN network to segment the building footprint from Satellite Images, uses tensorflow
 * [SpaceNetUnet](https://github.com/boggis30/SpaceNetUnet) -> Baseline model is U-net like, applied to SpaceNet Vegas data, using Keras
 * [Building footprint detection with fastai on the challenging SpaceNet7 dataset](https://deeplearning.berlin/satellite%20imagery/computer%20vision/fastai/2021/02/17/Building-Detection-SpaceNet7.html) uses U-Net